 - Texture: Biscotti are a crunchy cookie.
 And as long as you don’t over-bake them, they won’t break your teeth.
 The center is crumbly in all the right ways and melts in your mouth, especially when dunked in your warm beverage of choice.
 If you ask me, slow cooker hot chocolate would make a glorious pairing!

 - Flavor: Vanilla vanilla vanilla.
-Each bite reminded me of vanilla cake, though obviously not as sweet.
+Each bite reminded me of vanilla cake and vanilla bean shamrock cookies, though obviously not as sweet.
 (These are sweet but nowhere near as sweet as cake.)
 Though you can make the biscotti with regular granulated sugar, I urge you to try vanilla sugar.
 I could sing its praises all day long, but I’ll keep it short: why have regular sugar when you can have vanilla sugar?
 It makes a big flavor difference in simple recipes like this.